garrettsvance/startup/conflictTest.md

-Development environment text

-Adding text from github
+adding text to the file